 401k’s work essentially the same way.
 Generally, there is a more limited investment choice of mutual funds for your 401K dollars which will make an exact comparison a little more difficult.
 The concept is the same.
 If a mutual fund goes up; every account that has invested in that fund will go up whether it is a 401K, IRA, or regular account.

 Whatever investment you have in a taxable account will be taxed the year you receive that money.
 This includes dividends and interest that may be reinvested.
 Whatever investment you have in a Traditional IRA or 401K will not be taxed UNTIL you actually take funds out at retirement.
-If you have these funds in a ROTH IRA or 401K, you may never pay taxes on them.
+If you have these funds in a ROTH IRA or Roth 401K, you may never pay taxes on them.

-So to be clear – whether you invest in regular accounts, IRA’s, or 401K’s, you money will grow at the exact same rate.
+So to be clear – whether you invest in regular accounts, IRA’s, or 401K’s, your money will grow at the exact same rate.
 What changes will be the tax you pay.
 But that is for a later blog.